top of page

 Artistic Director and Performer: Lia Chavez

-Host Institutions: Goldsmiths College and Queen Mary, University of London
+Host institutions: Goldsmiths College and Queen Mary, University of London

-Research Funding Bodies: Creativity Enhancement through Advanced Brain Mapping and Stimulation (CREAM) and Seventh Framework Programme
+Research funding bodies: Creativity Enhancement through Advanced Brain Mapping and Stimulation (CREAM) and Seventh Framework Programme

 Selected Press